Rapyd raises $300M on $8.75B valuation as fintech-as-a-service continues to boom – TechCrunch

-Neobanks, other financial startups, and the basic concept of “finance anywhere” are seeing huge gains at the moment, and today one of the key companies building the infrastructure that powers services like these is announcing a major growth round of funding to double down on the opportunity.
+Neobanks, other financial startups and the basic concept of “finance anywhere” are seeing huge gains at the moment, and today one of the key companies building the infrastructure that powers services like these is announcing a major growth round of funding to double down on the opportunity.

-Rapyd — which provides a range of financial services like payments, mobile wallets, money transfers, card issuing, fraud protection, and more, all by way of an API for third parties to integrate quickly into their own services — has raised $300 million, a Series E that TechCrunch understands from reliable sources values the company at $8.75 billion.
+Rapyd — which provides a range of financial services like payments, mobile wallets, money transfers, card issuing, fraud protection and more, all by way of an API for third parties to integrate quickly into their own services — has raised $300 million, a Series E that TechCrunch understands from reliable sources values the company at $8.75 billion.

-The company has been on a fast pace of growth in the last year, spurred in no small part by the global shift to carrying out life and business online in the wake of the Covid-19 pandemic.
+The company has been on a fast pace of growth in the last year, spurred in no small part by the global shift to carrying out life and business online in the wake of the COVID-19 pandemic.
 Rapyd’s total payment volume is on target to pass $20 billion this year, a four-fold increase on 2020’s volume of $5 billion.
 The company has some 12,000 small and medium-sized businesses using its services, with another 650 large enterprise clients.

 Rapyd’s CEO and co-founder Arik Shtilman said in an interview that the plan will be to use part of the investment for acquisitions, and part for R&D.

 Rapyd has been starting the M&A march in earnest already this year, acquiring payments and card issuing company Valitor in July for $100 million to expand deeper into Europe, and starting an investment arm called Rapyd Ventures.
-Acquisitions will likely be to continue getting deeper into markets where it is
+Acquisitions will likely be to continue getting deeper into its current markets.

 On the R&D front, the company already has some 900 different services that cover 100 countries within its API.
-I’ve likened Rapyd’s approach in the past to being akin to a “swiss army knife” of services, and Shtilman says that these roughly fall into several distinct categories.
+I’ve likened Rapyd’s approach in the past to being akin to a “Swiss Army knife” of services, and Shtilman says that these roughly fall into several distinct categories.

-“At the end of the day there are five things on planet earth for financial services whether you are a bank or a mom-and-pop shop: payment collection, money dispersing, funds storage, card issuing, and foreign exchange.
+“At the end of the day there are five things on planet earth for financial services, whether you are a bank or a mom-and-pop shop: payment collection, money dispersing, funds storage, card issuing and foreign exchange.
 From these you can build endless capabilities,” he said.
 One priority now, he added, will be to focus on expanding its technology related to identity management and fraud to complement what it already does.

 “Know your customer [KYC] and compliance tools will help us bring on more customers even faster,” Shtilman said.